Skip to content

 4. Restart Firefox for the changes to take effect.

-Directly launching Warp from Okta or other SSO providers' pages isn’t supported.
+When directly launching Warp from Okta or other SSO providers’, you may see an error message like “Unable to process request due to missing initial state...”.
 This is due to a limitation with Warp authentication APIs.
 Instead, do the following:

 If the browser does not open from Warp directly when you click “Sign up” or “Sign in”.
 Please go to the Signup page to create an account or Login page if you already have one, then copy the auth token from the “here” link on the logged_in page and paste it into Warp.